akka/akka/akka-docs-dev/rst/scala/stream.rst

 .. _working-with-graphs-scala:
 Working with Graphs
 ===================
-Akka Streams are unique in the way they handle and expose computation graphs - instead of hiding the fact that the processing pipeline is in fact a graph in a purely "fluent" DSL, graph operations are written in a DSL that graphically resembles and embraces the fact that the built pipeline is in fact a Graph.
+In Akka Streams computation graphs are not expressed using a fluent DSL like linear computations are, instead they are written in a more graph-resembling DSL which aims to make translating graph drawings (e.g. from notes taken from design discussions, or illustrations in protocol specifications) to and from code simpler.
 In this section we'll dive into the multiple ways of constructing and re-using graphs, as well as explain common pitfalls and how to avoid them.

 Graphs are needed whenever you want to perform any kind of fan-in ("multiple inputs") or fan-out ("multiple outputs") operations.
 Considering linear Flows to be like roads, we can picture graph operations as junctions: multiple flows being connected at a single point.